eloi1201/CTF/HITB-XCTF_2018/MISC-BOOM.md

 Image local date and time : 2018-04-05 16:29:56 +0800
 ```

-Based on the resilt of cmdline command, suspicious doc file For_You.docx was found with 3316 PID.
+Based on the result of cmdline command, a suspicious doc file For_You.docx was found with 3316 PID.

 ```
 root@kali:~/Desktop/xctf# volatility -f BOOM-6452e9b9.vmem --profile Win7SP1x64 cmdline